NervanaSystems/neon_course/README.md

 $ jupyter notebook
 ```

-From a separate machine, open your browser and point to `https://[server address]:8888` to connect to the ipython notebook.
+From a separate machine, open your browser and point to `https://[server address]:8888` to connect to the jupyter notebook.

+## Nervana Cloud

+The [Nervana Cloud](https://www.cloud.nervanasys.com/login) includes an interactive mode to launch jupyter notebooks on our Titan X GPU servers.
+If you have cloud credentials, launch an interactive session with the `ncloud interact` command.

+For more information, see: http://doc.cloud.nervanasys.com/docs/latest/interact.html